SkoolNotes/Taproot/2020HIST201/KBhHIST201ColbertAndSmith.md

 		* Protecting society from violence and invasion
 		* Protecting every member of society from injustice
 		* Erecting and maintaining public works and public institutions for the interest of the society
+* Capitalist: trade is better.
+Don't measure with how much wealth you haev